 Koreans count the total number of years he or she has lived.
 For example, if a baby was born on December 31st, 2000, he or she became 2 years old in Korean age just one day later!
-For a thorough explanation of the Korean age system, read this article.
+For some thorough explanations about Korean age system.

 This is because 2001 is the second year that he or she has experienced, even though she or he is only two-days old.
 For this reason, Koreans become one year older on January 1st, not on their birthday.

 We can ask other people’s age in the following manner: